-Visit the website via the following link: http://kean.bncollege.com available to be rented.
-In addition, it sells general supplies, campus wear, discounted best sellers, children's books, dorm sundries, gifts, greeting cards and much more.
-Book buy back is available throughout the year.
+Visit the website via the following link: http://kean.bncollege.com back is available throughout the year.

 All textbooks for the Kean Union location must be ordered via the Kean University bookstore's website.
 Click on "Faculty Resources" in the upper right corner to sign in or create an account.